minodisk/gulp-html-rebuild/README.md

 > Run [minodisk/htmlparser2#stack-storage](https://github.com/minodisk/htmlparser2/tree/stack-storage) and rebuild html.

-*Automate rebuilding html to observe coding conventions, and so on.*
+*Parse and rebuild html to observe coding conventions, and so on.*

 ## Install